 |---|---|---|---|

-The best Street Fighter competitors battle for the glory and the EWC money
+The best Street Fighter competitors battle for the glory and EWC money

-- Dual Kevin was in the top 8 at Capcom Cup 12.
+- Dual Kevin: He was in the top 8 at Capcom Cup 12.
 Another player with the same achievement, Micky, is also among the DreamHack Birmingham participants.

-- GO1 is more known for his current FATAL FURY successes, but the DBFZ legend also has earned some amazing SF6 top placements, like the top 8 at Evo Las Vegas 2025.
+- GO1: This player is more known for his current FATAL FURY successes, but the DBFZ legend has also earned some amazing SF6 top placements, including a top 8 finish at Evo Las Vegas 2025.

-- Punk is one of the best Street Fighter players in North America.
+- Punk: He is one of the best Street Fighter players in North America.
 He is the Evo 2024 champion.

-- Bonchan represents Japanese fighting games legends.
-He joins fights at DreamHack Birmingham alongside other amazingly strong players from the Street Fighter birthplace, such as Kawano, gachikun, and Nemo.
+- Bonchan: This player represents Japanese fighting games legends.
+He joins fights at DreamHack Birmingham alongside other amazingly strong players such as Kawano, gachikun, and Nemo.